Tutorial 4: Bulk Parameter Updates

 Step 1: The Transaction Wrapper

-All Revit model changes must be inside a transaction:
+All Revit model changes must be inside a transaction.
+To run this example, select any element in Revit first:

 {